Boosting Audio-visual Zero-shot Learning with Large Language Models: Knowledge-augmented audio-visual learning

-In the following, we describe the architecture of our proposed KDA (see Figure \ref{KAML}).
+In the following, we describe the details of our proposed TaPL (see Figure \ref{KAML}).
+The TaPL involves a two-phase process: firstly, it crafts tailored prompts for every class within a specified dataset; secondly, it applies these prompts to execute audio-visual zero-shot classification.

-\textbf{Extra knowledge.} Inspired by how humans utilize knowledge bases to gain detailed understanding of new visual concepts, we propose using ChatGPT to generate more detailed descriptions for action concepts.
-As shown in Figure \ref{motivation}, humans often struggle to imagine the performance of uncommon action categories, and it becomes even more challenging to recognize them when encountering action nouns for the first time.
-Additionally, it is also easy to confuse visually similar action categories, such as "playing basketball" and "slam dunk".
-However, once we provide more detailed explanations of action nouns through a knowledge base, it becomes much easier to identify the correspondences between different videos and different action categories.
-Specifically, we let ChatGPT~\footnote{https://chat.openai.com/ } explain action class names in few sentences to provide more knowledge.
-We encode the generated language description through CLIP~\cite{clip} text encoder to obtain the knowledge representation $t$.
-Thus, the composition of the data set $S$ and $U$ becomes $S=\{(a^s_i, v^s_i, t^s_i, y^s_i)\}_{i=1}^{N}$ and $U={(a^u_i, v^u_i, t^u_i, y^u_i)}_{i=1}^{M}$ respectively.
-This enhancement allows for more informative and detailed knowledge representation, enabling the model to better understand and discriminate between different action categories.
+\textbf{Generating tailored prompts.} Previous methods~\cite{AVCA,AVGZSLNet} employed class names for textual representation and harnessed audio-visual attributes for alignment (e.g., "Skateboarding", "Skiing").
+Nonetheless, the informational content inherent in these class names is insufficient, impeding the effective correspondence between audio-visual attributes and textual features, particularly when differentiating events that exhibit similarity in their categorical designations.
+Inspired by how humans utilize knowledge bases to gain detailed understanding of new visual concepts, we propose using LLMs to generate more detailed descriptions for event concepts.
+As shown in Figure \ref{motivation}, humans often struggle to imagine the performance of uncommon event classes, and it becomes even more challenging to recognize them when encountering event nouns for the first time.
+Additionally, it is also easy to confuse visually similar event classes, such as "playing basketball" and "slam dunk".
+However, once we provide more detailed explanations of event nouns through a knowledge base, it becomes much easier to identify the correspondences between different videos and different event classes.

+Specifically, we employ two distinct prompt methods to obtain feature representations for each event category: one is based on handcrafted templates, and the other is generated by LLMs.
+For datasets dominated by natural sounds, such as VGGSound~\cite{Vggsound}, and those dominated by human actions, such as UCF~\cite{UCF101} and ActivityNet~\cite{Activitynet}, we have designed different prompt templates.

+(1) Handcrafted templates: We construct a basic description for UCF and ActivityNet using the format "A video of a person doing \{event name\}."
+For VGGSound, we build a basic description using the format "A video of event \{event name\}."
+This template is designed to provide a simple and straightforward description of the event, which is easily understandable by both humans and machines.